 About 20% of students will be asked to choose again.
 This is because an employer can't take the student at that time.

-You will receive a letter and reselection form sent to your home address from Trident, with instructions and a note of your PIN number.
-You will need to go online at WebView and look at which opportunities are available.
+You will receive a letter and reselection form sent to your home address from Trident, with instructions.
+You will need to go online back on the Trident Website and look at which opportunities are available.

 Once you have make new choices, put these on the reselection form and return it to the Trident office in the pre-paid envelope provided.
 You will need to do this as quickly as possible as the remaining jobs are reducing in number all the time.